-- 1. Keep the burn cool (wrap the burn with a cold cloth or soak the wound in a bath. - 2.
-Apply ointment such as Aloe Vera. - 3.
-Wrap the wound with gauze (keep from infection).
-Replace, once a day. - Administer a pain reliever such as Advil.
+- Keep the burn cool (wrap the burn with a cool cloth or soak the burn in a bath. - Apply ointment such as: Aloe Vera. - Wrap the burn with gauze (keep from infection).
+Replace, once a day. - Administer a pain reliever such as: Advil.

 2nd-degree Burns refer to the burn breaching the 1st layer of skin and reaching the 2nd.
-Usually, there will be blisters accompanied by severe pain and swelling.
+Usually there will be blisters accompanied by severe pain and swelling.

 Treatment: if the burn is larger than 3 inches, seek medical attention at your nearest hospital.
-If the burn is smaller than 3 inches, treat it as you would a 1st-degree burn.
+If the burn is smaller treat it as you would a 1st-degree burn.

-3rd-degree Burns are the worst of all.
+3rd-degree Burns are the most serious of all.
 These burns will be charred and can be deeper than the 3rd layer of the skin.
-Medical attention is much needed, and you should call 911 immediately.
+Medical attention is much needed and you should call 911 immediately.
 3rd-degree burn patients usually won't feel much pain due to the charring of nerve-endings.

-- Call 911 or rush the patient to the nearest hospital. - 2.
-Perform CPR, if needed. - 3.
-Do not remove the patient's clothing. - Raise the burn injury above the patient's heart (increase blood pressure). - 5.
-Cover the injuries in a cold, moist cloth (material).
+- Call 911 and/or rush the patient to the nearest hospital. - Perform CPR, if needed.
+2. - Do not remove the patient's clothing. - Raise the burn injury above the patient's heart (increase blood pressure).
+4. - Cover the injuries in a cool moist cloth (material).

-Remember, never add anything frozen to cool of a burn.
-Placing ice on the injury can cause tissue ischemia.
+Remember, never add anything frozen to cool off a burn.
+Placing ice on the burn can cause tissue ischemia.
 Cool burns with clean cold water for at least 10 minutes.
-If water isn't available than a clean, cool compress can be used as a substitute.
+If water isn't available than a clean cool compress can be used as a substitute.